Our Organisation Search

 Expenditure on farm buildings is by its nature a long-term capital investment that needs careful planning, both from a financial and a technical point of view.
 Good workmanship and correctly specified materials are also essential if it is to stand the test of time and prove good value for money.

 Planning farm buildings takes time as every farmyard is different and there is usually more than one suitable option.
 It is also good to visit other farmyards to gather ideas and feedback from other farmers.
 This pre-planning stage can take a number of months.
-It is important to engage with an agricultural adviser/consultant so that the farmer is happy that he/she has a plan to suit their needs while meeting requirements for labour efficiency, environment considerations, Targeted Agricultural Modernisation Scheme (TAMS) requirements etc. The planning permission process and approval for a Tams grant can take approximately 8 months.
+It is important to engage with an agricultural adviser/consultant so that the farmer is happy that he/she has a plan to suit their needs while meeting requirements for labour efficiency, environment considerations, Targeted Agricultural Modernisation Scheme (TAMS) requirements etc. The planning permission process and approval for a Tams grant can take from 8 months to over a year.
 Arranging finance and builders to do the job will also be necessary.
-The closing date for the last tranche in TAMS II is Friday December 16 2022.

 Ideally significant building work should commence in the spring so start planning at least a year earlier!